Dhxnx-git/exhibit-a/README.md

 ## License

 MIT, see [LICENSE](LICENSE).
 Built by Dhanush Musunuru.
-Named exhibit-a because a confirmed bug report should come with evidence. 🧾
+Named exhibit-a because a confirmed bug report should come with evidence. 🧾 i hope this helps lol